Anal Fissure

 Can an anal fissure heal on its own?

-What are common treatments for an anal fissure?
+What are the treatment options for an anal fissure?

 Can anal fissures be prevented?

-Are there any complications of an anal fissure?
+Are there any complications associated with anal fissures?

-When should I see a doctor for an anal fissure?
+Should I see a doctor if I suspect I have an anal fissure?

 If you have any feedback, please get in touch.